jpsca/sqla-wrapper/README.md

 # SQLA-wrapper

-A friendly wrapper for [SQLAlchemy 2](https://docs.sqlalchemy.org/en/14/glossary.html#term-2.0-style) (v1.4 or later)
+A friendly wrapper for [SQLAlchemy v2](https://docs.sqlalchemy.org/en/14/glossary.html#term-2.0-style) (v1.4 or later)

 Includes:

-- A `SQLAlchemy` class, that does all the SQLAlchemy setup and gives you:
+- A `SQLAlchemy` wrapper, that does all the SQLAlchemy setup and gives you:
     - A preconfigured scoped session.
     - A model baseclass including some helper methods.
+    - A helper for performant testing with a real database

-- An `Alembic` class,
+- An `Alembic` wrapper that loads the config from your application instead of an ini file.

 - A `sa` helper module, that imports all the functions and classes from `sqlalchemy`and `sqlalchemy.orm`, so you don't need to repeat those imports everywhere.